-It was identified above that this was the factor most commonly cited by users as crucial to a high quality service.
+It was identified above that staff attitudes was the factor most commonly cited by users as crucial to a high quality service.
 Everybody felt that their carers should have the right attitudes and had views about what those attitudes should be.
 Attitudes cited included respect, friendliness, cheerfulness and understanding.
 In order to explore what attitudes were seen key to a quality service, users were asked to identify the three most important ones.
 The three attitudes most commonly cited as important were being 'obliging', 'friendly', and 'understanding'.
 However, other common views were that carers should be, 'happy go lucky', 'jovial' and that they should treat people with respect.

-Being obliging was identified by 19 of the 20 users and 'friendliness' was cited by all but two service users as being an important carer attitude.
+Being obliging was identified 13 times and 'friendliness' was cited 17 times as being an important carer attitude.
 People wanted to feel at ease and at home with their carers and those who felt like their carers were "one of the family" were generally very happy with their service delivery.

-'Understanding' was mentioned by half of those interviewed as being an important aspect of staff attitudes.
+'Understanding' was mentioned by just over half of those interviewed as being one of the most important aspects of staff attitudes.
 Service users value carers who understand them and their situation.
 It is important that they know what service users are capable of and are patient about the things they have difficulty with.

 Closely related to "friendliness", was the disposition of the carer, whether they're happy, and in a lot of cases, whether they're "jovial".
-"Happy go lucky" and "jovial" were together, cited 13 times and their importance was clear and captured by one service users' spouse who said:
+"Happy go lucky" and "jovial" were together, cited 17 times and their importance was clear and captured by one service users' spouse who said: